The No Mames trip took us to Laos to experience their New Year. Through this post we plan to relive Pi Mai festival of Laos 😄

 We attended Pi Mai in Luang Prabang in 2019, for 3 days, April 14 to April 16.

 It is best to find a place to stay for yourself a day before the festival starts and leave a day after it ends.
-Moving around with luggage during the festival can be a bit adventurous, an adventure you don’t want.
+Moving around with luggage during the festival can be a bit adventurous with all the water splashing around, an adventure you don’t want.
 All though early morning is a good time to shift bases if you have to do it.
 I left Luang Prabang on the last day of the festival, since my flight was early the festivities had not really started.

 You have to have your own water gun unless you only want to walk around getting drenched which gets kind of boring after a while.
 If you don’t want to spend money on a water gun(it’s quite cheap) you can use a cup or a glass, basically anything that can hold enough water to make an impact 😛.
 I got myself a gun.
 I even got drenched buying one 😂.

 Don’t mess with the kids.
 They are tireless and they will chase you down 😂.
 They are also in large groups and have really powerful water guns with a very long range.
-I am telling this with experience, I have fallen to them.
-Karan used to push me into it and then find safety while I battled the little water gunners.
+I am telling this from experience, I have fallen to them.
+Karan used to push me into the fights and then find safety while I battled the little water gunners.
 Maybe you can do it a couple of times to know what I mean.
+It’s fun!!

 At any point in time you can decide if you want to halt with a group and then attack the pedestrians and traffic as a gang 😎.
 We were happily accommodated every time we tried.

 Refilling your water gun or whatever it is that you are using is easy.
 People are usually outside their homes for the festivities and have some kind of drum or bucket which is being fed by a water pipe.
 You can ask these people for a refill, they will happily oblige in return of drenching you once.
 People also buy baby pools to fill them with water, occasionally there could some kids in the pool as well 😁.
-While this is amusing, these kids are most probably the ones who will be a little intimidated by you if you approach them for a refill, so approach cautiously.
 Also, beware of enthusiastic moms who scold their kids if they don’t attack you 😛.
 One such mom threw water on Karan herself because the kids failed her 😂.

 On the first and the last day there is also a parade that goes around in the town, which gives you all the feels you get for a celebration.
 There are people singing, dancing, doing some martial arts and of course there are the monks.
-Apparently Miss Lao also joins the parade, we are not sure if it’s on the first day or the last.
+Apparently Miss Lao also joins on the last day of the parade.
 We had missed the one on the first day.
+Miss Lao competition is part of Pi Mai.

 Of course a parade does not mean there will not be any water fights.
 Water fights are always there.
 So basically you have to keep your eyes open.
 No this will not mean that you wont get drenched, this will just ensure that you are prepared 😂.
+After all the water guns in the day the night gives way for a beautiful night market and a small fete which will forve you to buy so many things you don’t want to buy.
 If go with an open mind there is no way you will not enjoy this festival.